elastic/logstash-docs-md/docs/lsr/plugins-inputs-kafka.md

 Kafka consumer configuration: [https://kafka.apache.org/38/documentation.html#consumerconfigs](https://kafka.apache.org/38/documentation.md#consumerconfigs)

-[id="plugins-{type}s-{plugin}-aws_msk_iam_auth"]
-==== AWS MSK IAM authentication
+### AWS MSK IAM authentication[plugins-inputs-kafka-aws_msk_iam_auth]

 If you use AWS MSK, the AWS MSK IAM access control enables you to handle both authentication and authorization for your MSK cluster with AWS IAM.
-For more information on this AWS MSK feature see the https://docs.aws.amazon.com/msk/latest/developerguide/iam-access-control.html[AWS documentation].
+For more information on this AWS MSK feature see the [AWS documentation](https://docs.aws.amazon.com/msk/latest/developerguide/iam-access-control.html).

-To use this Kafka input with AWS MSK IAM authentication, download the uber jar which contains the client library for this specific cloud vendor and all the transitive dependencies from this https://github.com/elastic/logstash-kafka-iams-packages/releases[repository].
+To use this Kafka input with AWS MSK IAM authentication, download the uber jar which contains the client library for this specific cloud vendor and all the transitive dependencies from this [repository](https://github.com/elastic/logstash-kafka-iams-packages/releases).
 Configure the following setting:

 ```
 security_protocol => "SASL_SSL"
 sasl_mechanism => "AWS_MSK_IAM"